 Part 2.
-Why Open-Ear Earbuds Are the Smart Choice
+Why Open-Ear Headphones Are Best for Marathon Running

 1. Maintaining Situational Awareness